anyhive/anyhive/README.md

 With one SDK + API + CLI + starter templates, developers can own your cross-border payments infra, e.g. collect payments, tax compliance and payouts in **minutes, not weeks** — without vendor lock-in.

 ## 🌏 Roadmap

+*We ship fast and iterate quickly.*

+V0.0.1: This week, we will focus on the following:

+- [ ] The first release of Anyhive with a sandbox environment with API for pricing plans.
+- [ ] The first release of useAnyhive hook for React.
+- [ ] The first release of Anyhive CLI.
+- [ ] 2 demo examples go live: usage meter and paywalled content.

+V0.0.2: Next week, we will focus on the following:

+- [ ] Hosted checkout page and customer portal.

 Near-term